libp2p/specs/RFC/0002-signed-envelopes.md

 - The length of the [domain separation string](#domain-separation) string in bytes
 - The domain separation string, encoded as UTF-8
-- The length of the `typeHint` field in bytes
+- The length of the `payload_type` field in bytes
-- The value of the `typeHint` field
+- The value of the `payload_type` field
-- The length of the `contents` field in bytes
+- The length of the `payload` field in bytes
-- The value of the `contents` field
+- The value of the `payload` field

 The length values for each field are encoded as 64-bit unsigned integers in network order (big-endian).